aws-solutions/media-exchange-on-aws/tools/fixity/README.md

 * Install [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)

 ### Install

+**The steps below are tested to work on Linux and Mac.
+Windows isn't supported**

 * Initialize a shell with the necessary credentials to deploy to target account.
 You can do this by adding AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN as environment variables or by selecting the appropriate profile by adding AWS_PROFILE environment variable.
 * At the command prompt type `make install`.
 * follow the on-screen instructions for configuration parameters.